 Introducing Beacon by Jamf Threat Labs

-Threat hunting uses intelligence to proactively detect active or previous compromises on a system.
-It’s a key tenant of cyber defense and requires specific skill sets and personnel, tools, and knowledge to implement.
-As adversaries continue to evolve their tactics, techniques, and procedures (TTPs) to exploit platform nuances, security teams need resources, visibility, and intelligence for each platform.
-Without those platform distinctions, endpoints are left under-monitored.
+Threat hunting uses cyber intelligence to proactively detect active or previous compromises on a system.
+It’s a key tenant of cyber defense and requires specific skill sets and personnel, tools and knowledge to implement.
+As adversaries continue to evolve their tactics, techniques, and procedures (TTPs) to exploit the nuances of each platform, security teams need resources, visibility, and intelligence dedicated to each platform.

-As Mac adoption continues to grow, so does its interest from threat actors.
+As Mac adoption continues to grow, so does interest from threat actors.
 Mac-specific TTPs, malware variants and delivery methods continue to mature alongside macOS security frameworks.
-The unique nature of macOS means organizations struggle to start, scale, repeat and measure effective Mac threat-hunting programs.
+The unique nature of macOS creates a paradox – more employees want to use Mac, but not all organizations have the internal expertise to meaningfully hunt for threats specific to this system.

-Beacon by Jamf Threat Labs solves this challenge.
+Beacon by Jamf Threat Labs solves this challenge

-Beacon by Jamf Threat Labs is a Mac-only threat hunting service designed to help organizations detect, analyze and respond to threats impacting their macOS environment.
-Delivered by Jamf Threat Labs, it allows security teams to stay ahead of the macOS threat landscape and better understand their macOS security posture.
+Beacon by Jamf Threat Labs is a threat hunting service designed to help organizations detect, analyze and respond to threats impacting their macOS environment.
+Delivered by Jamf Threat Labs, it allows security teams to stay ahead of the threat landscape and better understand their macOS security posture.

-Why threating hunting on Mac is different
+Why threat hunting on Mac is different

-At Jamf, we understand Mac is different.
-We love Mac because of that.
-The operating system, user experience, system integrity models and more are unlike other platforms.
-But that is also true for the threats Mac faces.
 Attacker behaviors and TTPs used against macOS differ substantially from those targeting other environments.
 For example, attackers abuse Apple native mechanisms — like AppleScript — to establish persistence, escalate privileges and evade detection.

 Threat hunting is not knowing just what looks suspicious but understanding why a specific macOS behavior is anomalous.
-Along with attacker TTPs, effective macOS threat hunting also requires telemetry built on Apple's Endpoint Security API.
+Along with attacker TTPs, effective threat hunting also requires telemetry built on Apple's Endpoint Security API.
 It is this framework that gives security tools deep, reliable, real-time visibility into events.
 Threat intelligence and hunting rules not built for Mac environments can miss these threats entirely.

 Beacon by Jamf Threat Labs explained